Bruins goalie Rask ending comeback, announces retirement

 Bergeron skated gingerly toward the bench after getting tangled up with Sidney Crosby and slamming hard into the boards midway through the third period of Boston’s 4-2 loss to Pittsburgh Tuesday.
 He’s been ruled out for Thursday’s matchup against Carolina with a head injury.

-Marchand is also facing his eighth career suspension and second this season.
+Marchand was suspended six games Wednesday night for roughing and high-sticking Pittsburgh goalie Tristan Jarry late in the third period the previous night.
+It is his eighth career suspension and second this season.

-Marchand received a match penalty with 25 seconds to play on Thursday after throwing a punch at Tristan Jarry’s head and poking the goaltender’s mask with his stick as a linesman was escorting him away from the fray.
+Marchand received a match penalty with 25 seconds to play after throwing a punch at Jarry’s head and poking the goaltender’s mask with his stick as a linesman was escorting him away from the fray.
 Marchand sat for three games for slew-footing a Vancouver player in late November.

 As for Rask, he said he leaves the ice with no regrets.